i-doit/knowledge-base/docs/en/installation/i-doit-virtual-eval-appliance/upgrade-virtual-appliance-debian-9.md

 ## Follow-up

-After the restart we connect to the system again vai SSH and activate the shell in the menu.
+After the restart we connect to the system again vai SSH and activate the shell in the menu.<br>
 Now we clear up the distribution packages:

 ```shell